xXDzepniXx/JOMap/README.md

 # JOMap
 Joint Operations Typhoon Rising Base Assault Mission fixed after export.
 Includes the 05TR.mis, 05TR.wac, 05TR.dbf, and 05TR.bms files.
 Working mission and complete exported mission file for editing.

+Simply download and place all files within your Joint Operations MAIN directory, you should see Jointops.exe if you are in the right directory.

 IMPORTANT:
   * The mission has been exported from the 1.0.0 version of the game.
 Little to nothing that was originally in the mission was removed, BUT my own flavour has been added to the map.